-Albino rats of Wistar strain weighing 150-200gm were procured from listed suppliers National

-Institute of Bioscience, Pune.
-The animals were fed with standard pellet diet (Hindustan lever

-Ltd. Bangalore) and water ad libitum.
+Albino rats of Wistar strain weighing 150-200gm were procured from listed suppliers National Institute of Bioscience, Pune.
+The animals were fed with standard pellet diet (Hindustan lever Ltd. Bangalore) and water ab libitum.
 All the animals were acclimatized for a week before use.

-The experimental protocol was approved by Institutional Animal Ethics Committee (Reg.
-No.
+The experimental protocol was approved by Institutional Animal Ethics Committee (Reg.No.1092/ac/07/CPCSEA/02/2012).

-1092/ac/07/CPCSEA/02/2012).
 Acute oral toxicity test was carried out according to OECD guidelines 423[19].
-Acute toxicity study 100, 200 & 400mg/kg doses were selected for actual study.
-In cardioprotective studies, the test extracts were pre-treated before inducing Cardiac damage with DOX [20].
-The methanolic extract was prepared in the form of emulsion with gum acacia.
-The rats were divided into following groups with 6 animals each.
+From acute toxicity study 100 & 200mg/kg doses were selected for actual study.
+In cardioprotective studies sub-fractions of Cassia alata leaves methanolic extract were pre-treated before inducing cardiac damage with DOX [20].The entire fractions of MECA were prepared in the form of emulsion with gum acacia for oral administration to animals at doses 200 mg/kg body weight.
+The rats were divided into following groups with 6 animals in each.